 When Two Experts Are Better Than One: Establishing Liability and Damages

 The general purpose of expert testimony is to help clarify issues of fact that are beyond the purview of the typical fact finder.
-Obviously, the types of experts needed on a case are wholly dependent on the litigation subject matter.
+Obviously, finding an expert witness who is appropriate for the specific case is crucial, as the types of experts needed are wholly dependent on the litigation subject matter.
 Experts need not testify to topics solely scientific in nature, but can also testify to any subject that requires technical or other specialized knowledge.

 The proliferation of experts on both scientific and non-scientific matters has resulted in cases oftentimes hinging on the testimony of a party’s experts.
 But exactly how many experts are enough?
 Since experts are needed to establish liability and the appropriate amount of damages, in many instances, it is prudent to retain an additional expert to establish these elements of a case.